aslanides/aixigo/README.md

 Here, I'm implementing algorithmic and implementation-specific optimizations to see how fast & scalable we can get AIXI with Monte Carlo Tree Search :)

 ## Performance
 We implement MCTS with root parallelism (Chaslot, Winands, & Herik, 2008b), and we get close to linear speedup over the serial implementation.
-Here's a benchmark on a small deterministic Gridworld, on an i7-3770 (8 virtual cores):
+Here's a benchmark on a small deterministic Gridworld, running AI$\mu$ on an i7-3770 (8 virtual cores):

 ```
 BenchmarkHorizon10Samples1k-8            	     300	   5184511 ns/op